unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/AngelRing.md

 |<img src="images/para_height2.png" height="256">|

 ### Offset U
 Adjusts the Angel Ring’s shape in the horizontal direction.
-The ranage is from 0.0 to 0.5.
+The range is from 0.0 to 0.5.
 The defalut is 0. please refer to the image in [Offset V](#offset-v).

 ### Offset V
 Adjusts the Angel Ring’s shape in the vertical direction.
-The ranage is from 0.0 to 1.0.
+The range is from 0.0 to 1.0.
 The defalut is 0.3.

 <img src="images/AngelRingOffsetUV_1.gif" height="256" >